2 Visions of Texas Vie for Its Ideological Future

 Four of the nation’s 11 largest cities are now in Texas.
 Houston, the biggest, is considered the most diverse major city in America.
 Its last two mayors are a black man and a lesbian.
 Its most famous politician in office is Cruz.

+Then there are the politics of the border, amplified by Trump’s immigration policy of family separations.
+Even before that, some residents had long chafed at Republicans’ suggestions that they were overrun with crime.
+“They think we’re in a war zone,” said Alonzo Cantu, a prominent developer and Democratic donor from McAllen.
+“I’m in my house right now, the keys are in my car.
+My front door is open.”

-Democrats acknowledge that any electoral road map for O’Rourke will require voters in blue splotches of South Texas to turn out in record numbers.
+Democrats acknowledge that any electoral road map for O’Rourke, through a maze of entrenched red, will require voters in blue splotches of South Texas to turn out in record numbers.
 O’Rourke must also dominate in the large counties where Hillary Clinton beat Trump — Harris, Bexar, Travis, Dallas — outrunning her even in areas where she won by more than 100,000 votes and persuading Democrats, particularly black and Hispanic voters, to show up at presidential-year levels.
 The most difficult heave may be mobilizing new registrants, including new arrivals to the state who have settled in suburban areas and residents in rural counties where Democrats have often lost by more than 50 points.

 O’Rourke likes to say he is visiting areas so red “you can see them glowing from outer space.”
 He sees his crowds — several hundred people, consistently, in places where a Democrat might generally expect to draw tens — as evidence that the approach is working.